-The conceptual design of the park, financed under the Foundation for Competitiveness and Growth Project (P173165) will not be available before the project approval.
+The conceptual design of the park, financed under the Foundation for Competitiveness and Growth Project (P173165) will not be available before the SOP 1 approval.
 Accordingly, the environmental and social study was not initiated during the project preparation stage.
-It was agreed during the project preparation that the Environmental and Social Impact Assessment (ESIA) and the Environmental and Social Management Plan (ESMP) for Component 1 will be prepared and approved before bidding processes and the Resettlement Action Plan (RAP) before the start of physical work, causing resettlement impacts.
-RAPs will be fully implemented before the start of work and in the timeframe set in the approved RAPS.
-Similarly, the details of the Component 2 activities are not known at this stage and an Environmental and Social Management Framework (ESMF) will be prepared for Component 2 based on the nature and scope of the component.
+It was agreed that the Environmental and Social Impact Assessment (ESIA) and the Environmental and Social Management Plan (ESMP) and the Resettlement Action Plan (RAP) for Kingston Waterfront Development will be prepared and approved under the SOP1 and before processing the SOP 2.
+RAPs will be fully implemented before the start of work under the SOP 2 and in the timeframe set in the approved RAPs.
+Similarly, the details of the Component 2 activities are not known at this stage and an Environmental and Social Management Framework (ESMF) will be prepared for Component 2 during SOP 1 implementation based on the nature and scope of the component.
+The ESMF will also be ready before processing of the SOP 2.
 Component 3 Technical Assistance activities will follow the WB requirements set out in paragraphs 14-18 of ESS1, as relevant and appropriate to the nature of the risks and impacts of these activities.
 The Terms of Reference, work plans or other documents defining the scope and TA outputs will be developed so that the advice and other support provided is consistent with ESSs 1-10.
-In addition, a Labor Management Procedure (LMP) will be prepared for the project.
-The timing to prepare the environmental and social (E&S) instruments (ESIA/ESMP, RAP, and LMP) has been discussed and included in the ESCP.
+In addition, a Labor Management Procedure (LMP) will be prepared for SOP 1 and disclosed no later than 60 days following the Effective Date of the loan agreement.
+JSIF will also ensure that the CERC Manual includes a description of the Environmental, Social, health and Safety (ESHS) assessment and management arrangements including a CERC ESMF Annex, in accordance with the ESS.
+The timing to prepare the environmental and social (E&S) instruments (ESIA/ESMP, RAP, LMP, and CERC Manual) has been discussed and included in the ESCP.